LibrariesHacked/librarieshacked.github.io/README.md

 # Library blog

-A Jekyll blog for library data.
-Published at [blog.librarydata.uk](https://blog.librarydata.uk).
+A Jekyll blog for library data

 ## Deployment